The 256-hour Emergency Medical Technician (EMT) Class begins in August:

 - KeyTrain Test available through the Career Connections Center [CCC]

 *The Paramedic Program requires students to successfully complete the EMT and Anatomy & Physiology (A&P) prerequisites.
 The A&P course begins at 9:00 a.m.
-February 5, 2018.
-This Monday/Wednesday class will be taught by distance education originating from the Poteau campus.
+February 5, 2019.
+This Tuesday/Thursday class will be taught by distance education originating from the Poteau campus.
 The following items are required to begin the A & P prerequisite:

 - Enrollment form